 Knee support assists in routine movements like walking and shifting positions.
 Its use is recommended if you have knee problems, as it will not only reduce pressure on your knee but also help prevent further injuries.
 So, if you use it during the rehab phase, it will enable you to remain mobile.

-If your knee is forcibly bent or twisted, it may put the
+If your knee is forcibly bent or twisted, it may put the knee out of alignment.
+A brace helps prevent sports injury, and over-extension of the knee while compressing the tissue surrounding it.

 If you are undergoing a rehab phase after a knee injury or post-surgery, you should resort to knee support while the tissue heals.
 The reason is that knees usually have a prolonged recovery period.
 Moreover, it helps prevent further damage and regulate joint movements.